yizhang82/yizhang82.github.io/_posts/2018-04-02-go-and-async-await.md

 ```

 This looks pretty ugly.
 You can free up the thread to do other work, but the price you are paying is to break up your code into smaller, disjoint chunks.
-Your thread also becomes a giant switch/case.
+Your thread also becomes a giant switch/case, or a bunch of small `onThisEventDoThat` methods (which is really a switch/case in disguise).

 ## Callback hell